Jim Carrey Creates New Cartoon That Looks Like Donald Trump And Stormy Daniels Having Sex

 — Michael Avenatti (@MichaelAvenatti) March 23, 2018

-You could speculate that Carrey may have released this new drawing because the Stormy Daniels 60 Minutes interview is coming upon Sunday.
-Daniels, an adult film actress whose real name is Stephanie Clifford will sit down with Anderson Cooper in her first full sit-down interview.
+You could speculate that Carrey may have released this new drawing because the Stormy Daniels 60 Minutes interview coming up on Sunday.
+Daniels, an adult film actress whose real name is Stephanie Clifford, will sit down with Anderson Cooper in her first full interview.
 During her appearance, she’s expected to discuss her alleged affair with Donald Trump and the legal hijinks that have subsequently ensued from both sides.
 Yesterday, Clifford’s lawyer, Michael Avenatti, tweeted a picture of a CD in a safe with a caption that hints there could be a bombshell revelation during the much-anticipated interview.

 Whatever happens, the interview will probably deliver even more artistic inspiration to Jim Carrey.